rackerlabs/rackspace-how-to/content/cloud-dns/about-ttl-best-practices.md

 Change your TTL by using the following steps:

-1. Log in to the Cloud Contol Panel (URL).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).
-2. Select **Rackspace Cloud** in the top navigation bar.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
 3. Select **Network > Cloud DNS**.
    A list of your domains displays.
-4. Select the domain that you want to change the TTL for and click it to open it.
+4. Access the **Actions** menu from the gear widget next to the domain for which you want to change the TTL.
-5. In the upper-left corner, open the **Actions** menu and select **Edit Time to Live (TTL)**.
+5. In the **Actions menu**, select **Edit Time to Live (TTL)**.
-6. In the window that opens, enter the TTL that you want to use.
+6. In the dialog box that opens, enter the TTL that you want to use.
    You can select minutes or seconds for the units for the TTL.
 7. Click **Save TTL**.